Daksharma90/VeraCrypt-Static-Library-API/README.md

 step 2: cd to src.

 now execute the command:
-make NOGUI=1;
+make NOGUI=1; // as we are working in command line so we dont require GUI.

-This will creaye a executable in Main named as "veracrypt".
+This will create an executable in Main named as "veracrypt".

 now copy the files of this respository and do change the file paths in source code as per your system.